Martin Hübner

 Martin Hübner (c.
 1723 – 1795) was a Danish jurist noted for his contributions to international law.

-Born in Hannover and brought up in Danemark, Hübner studied law there and was appointed professor at the University of Copenhagen in 1761.
+Born in Hannover and brought up in Denmark, Hübner studied law there and was appointed professor at the University of Copenhagen in 1761.
 Later he was a high government official.

 In his principal work, De la saisie des bâtiments neutres (1759), he was the first to formulate the rule that cargo on neutral ships is not a legitimate prize in warfare.
 This principle was later internationally acknowledged in the 1856 Paris Declaration Respecting Maritime Law.